 In addition …

 FND Dimensions is a charity that has been set up by a group of people who have been diagnosed with FND.
 Their aim is to bring those diagnosed with functional neurological symptoms together in their local area, to talk and listen to others with similar challenges, issues or concerns.
 Likewise, it can simply be a social gathering where you do not have to feel inhibited because of your personal circumstances.
-FND Dimensions Information Sheet
+FND Dimensions Information Flyer

 FND Friends is a charity that has been set up by a group of people who have been diagnosed with FND, to create an active support group where you can meet, share experiences, and pass on ideas.
 For those in the Bristol, South Gloucestershire and North Somerset regions, please do visit the FND Friends website to keep up to date with forthcoming events/meetups.